The Best Amusement Parks to Visit This Winter

 There are many reasons to go to Kings Dominion, like testing your bravery on the Berserker, a viking ship replica that swings in a 360-degree loop, or flying at 67 miles per hour on the Dominator, the world’s longest, floorless steel roller coaster.
-But, during the holidays, it comes down to three words: Spiked hot chocolate.
-While many kid-centered amusement parks prohibit the selling and drinking of alcohol, you need not worry about that at Kings Dominion.
+But, during the holidays, it comes down to three words: spiked hot chocolate.
+While many kid-centered amusement parks prohibit the selling and drinking of alcohol, you need not worry at Kings Dominion.
 During WinterFest—which takes place select nights through New Year’s Day—there are multiple spots to grab a nice cup of this spiked treat, along with a range of local craft beers, wine, and another adult Christmas classic, spiked eggnog.
 Of course, there’s more to do than just drink here, as the Eiffel Tower transforms into a 300-foot-tall Christmas tree and the fountain on International Street turns into an ice-skating rink, letting you live out all your Rockefeller Center holiday fantasies in a place—dare we say it—that’s much more magical.

 Charlotte, North Carolina

-There’s so much happening at Carowinds Winterfest that it would take the rest of winter just to tell you about it all.
+There’s so much happening at Carowinds WinterFest that it would take the rest of winter just to tell you about it all.
 Just know there will be many lights (millions, if you want us to be more precise) and live performances, including jingles from Carowinds’ musical acts Christmas Bluegrass, Cool Yule, and the Yule Logs.
 Hop on any of the numerous rides that’ll be operating, like the Scream Weaver (the name is accurate) and the Electro-Spin, which we don’t suggest going on right after eating a full plate of roasted pork mac and cheese.
-WinterFest lasts until December 31, after which the park closes for the winter, but feel free to stay a few hours later for the New Year’s Eve at WinterFest celebration, where you can count down to the fireworks at the largest party on the state line.
+WinterFest lasts until January 1, after which the park closes for the winter, but feel free to stay a few hours later for the New Year’s Eve at WinterFest celebration, where you can count down to the fireworks at the largest party on the state line.

-Why it’s great in the winter: The Disney parks are often cited as the happiest places on Earth, and their winter makeovers—particularly during Magic Kingdom’s beloved Mickey’s Very Merry Christmas Party—seriously amp up the cheer.
-The usual suspects are present—weekend fireworks extravaganzas, nightly parades, actors sweating it out in giant animal costumes—but everything is given a winter twist, from the occasional puff of cinnamon wafting through the air to holiday-themed shows and It's a Small World's snowy makeover, including all new decor and "Jingle Bells" blaring through the speakers in lieu of the iconic titular earworm.
-The food—which some people actually visit the park for, specifically and weirdly—also gets a makeover, while the characters get into the spirit of the holidays with new costumes.
-Oh, and of course Santa's at the parade along with Anna and Elsa, who are now unescapable.
-But let's be real: Just the sight of that iconic magic castle dripping with icicle lights and given a nice dusting of fake frost is enough to make a Disney trip during the holidays.
+The Disney parks are often cited as the happiest places on Earth, and their winter makeovers—particularly during Magic Kingdom’s beloved Mickey’s Very Merry Christmas Party—seriously amp up the cheer.
+The usual suspects are present—weekend fireworks extravaganzas, nightly parades, iconic characters in costume—but everything is given a winter twist, from the occasional puff of cinnamon wafting through the air to holiday-themed shows and It's a Small World's snowy makeover.
+The food—which some people actually visit the park for—also gets a makeover, while the characters get into the spirit of the holidays with new costumes.
+Oh, and of course Santa's at the parade, along with Anna and Elsa.
+Just the sight of that iconic magic castle dripping with icicle lights and a nice dusting of fake frost is enough to make a Disney trip during the holidays.

 Jackson Township, New Jersey

-Sure, there are tons of Six Flags across the country and they put on pretty cool holiday events, but when’s the last time you got to ride a “hypercoaster” at 80 miles per hour in New Jersey’s frigid temps?
+Sure, there are tons of Six Flags across the country, and they put on pretty cool holiday events, but when’s the last time you got to ride a “hypercoaster” at 80 miles per hour in New Jersey’s frigid temps?
 Never, that’s when.
 But no worries, that can all change after you conquer your fears and hop on one of the world’s top steel coasters, Nitro.
-Its name is just as intense as the first hill you’ll go up which is a casual 233 feet high (pack extra underwear).
-Buuuuttt if you’d rather spread out your coaster terror, Holiday in the Park is on until January 1 and that’s just enough time for you to go on every ride in the park—or you can try to ride all 36 of them in one day.
+Its name is just as intense as the first hill you’ll go up—which is a casual 233 feet high.
+For something more winter-themed, Holiday in the Park is on until January 1, and that’s just enough time for you to go on every ride in the park—or you can try to ride all 36 of them in one day.

 Before you lose your voice screaming from the top of Batman, remember to grab a handy entertainment schedule at the front gate of the park so you don’t miss any of the cheerful singing and holiday shows.
-After you’re all sung out and you’ve gotten your picture on Santa’s lap, wind down the day with s’mores in S’mores Village (pretty obvious what you’ll find here)—or snag a gingerbread or peppermint funnel cake—and warm up your hands with the fire pits.
-Be sure to peruse the operating hours schedule as the park is closed from January until the beginning of April, at which point you can start eyeballing those other Six Flags in warmer climates.
+After you’re all sung out and you’ve gotten your picture on Santa’s lap, wind down the day in S’mores Village (pretty obvious what you’ll find here)—or snag a gingerbread or peppermint funnel cake—and warm up your hands at the fire pits.
+You can also pick up last-minute gifts at the North Pole Village, in case you still have a few to check off your list.

 Los Angeles, California and Orlando, Florida

-Both coasts are in for a treat as Universal Studios Hollywood and Universal Orlando are decking their parks with holiday decor, food, music, and enough Harry Potter to get you through 2022.
-If you’re in Orlando, you’ll want to start your day by having breakfast while the Grinch stops by at your table to bring some holiday cheer—or not, depending on how big his heart is that day/your tolerance for a guy doing an impression of a Jim Carrey impression.
-Then, get lost in the sorcery of The Wizarding World of Harry Potter as you walk the streets of Hogsmeade and Diagon Alley (only in Orlando).
+Both coasts are in for a treat as Universal Studios Hollywood and Universal Orlando are decking their parks with holiday decor, food, music, and enough Harry Potter to get you through 2023.
+If you’re in Orlando, you’ll want to start your day by having breakfast while the Grinch stops by at your table to bring some holiday cheer—or not, depending on how big his heart is that day/your tolerance for a guy doing an impression of Jim Carrey.
+Then, get lost in the sorcery of The Wizarding World of Harry Potter as you walk the streets of Hogsmeade and Diagon Alley.

-California friends, have no fear.
-Along with the theme park action, there are exciting events for you too and the most anticipated one is the holiday takeover of Universal CityWalk, part of the Universal City complex.
-You have until December 26 to lay your eyes on the extremely lit (200,000 music-synced lights to be exact) Christmas tree at the 5 Towers Stage.
-And when your eyes need a break, wander inside all of the shops on CityWalk and pick up those last-minute gifts you’ve been putting off since Black Friday.
-And after December 26?
-Well, you're in either LA or Orlando, so the only thing that changes is the wattage of the lights and the wait times.
+California friends, along with the theme park action, there are exciting events for you, too—the most anticipated being the holiday takeover of Universal CityWalk, where you can take photos by the extremely lit (200,000 music-synced lights, to be exact), 40-foot-tall Christmas tree at the 5 Towers Stage.
+And, when your eyes need a break, wander through the shops at CityWalk and pick up those last-minute holiday gifts you’ve been putting off since Black Friday.